tenk224/k8s-the-hard-way/README.md

-# k8s-the-hard-way
-for learning k8s purpose
+# Kubernetes the hard way
+## Disclaimer
+- For learning kubernetes purpose, use the repository as you please.